Honeycomb Tessellations and Graded Permutohedral Blades: Configuration space of points on the circle

 and denote the equivalence class of $\varphi_{\mathbf{S}}(x_1,\ldots, x_n)$ modulo simultaneous rotation by $U(1)$ by $\overline{\varphi}_{\mathbf{S}}(x_1,\ldots, x_n)$.
 We further define $\lbrack S_1,\ldots, S_k\rbrack^\circledast=\overline{\varphi}_{\mathbf{S}}(\Delta_1^n)$, and as usual denote by $\lbrack \lbrack S_1,\ldots, S_k\rbrack\rbrack^\circledast$ the characteristic function of $\lbrack S_1,\ldots, S_k\rbrack^\circledast$.

 \end{defn}

-Then it is easy to see that the image $\varphi_{\mathbf{S}}(\Delta_1^n)\subset \mathcal{O}^n$ fills out the closure of the unique cyclic order of points on the circle\footnote{i.e. we include all possible additional collisions} which is oriented counterclockwise (i.e. with increasing angle) as
+Then it is easy to see that the image $\varphi_{\mathbf{S}}(\Delta_1^n)\subset \mathcal{O}^n$ fills out the closure of the unique cyclic order of points on the circle, including all possible additional collisions, which is oriented counterclockwise (i.e. with increasing angle) as

 where we recall the shorthand notation $x_{(S)}$ which stands for $(x_{i_1}=\cdots =x_{i_s})$ for $S=\{i_1,\ldots, i_s\}$.